Greece Moments Greece Moments

 Arrival from Volos

-Nea Anchialos International Airport (VOL) is located about 40 minutes south of the city of Volos and is served directly by Condor once a week from Munich and Düsseldorf during the season.
+Nea Anchialos International Airport (VOL) is located about 40 minutes south of Volos and is served directly by Condor once a week from Munich and Düsseldorf during the season.
 You can search for suitable flights and check prices on the Skyscanner* portal:

 ➲ To search for flights with Skyscanner*